 1. Consider your level.

 You get points for being a student with yoga insurance.
-All professional instructors complete Yoga Teacher Training (YTT) courses with set numbers of teaching hours required.
-This role is still responsible for people and spaces so it requires insurance, albeit less expensive.
+All professional instructors complete Yoga Teacher Training (YTT) courses, which require a set number of teaching hours.
+However, this role is still responsible for people and spaces, so it involves insurance, albeit less expensive.

-Student coverage is cheaper and you can keep the rate for up to a year as you get established professionally.
+Student coverage is cheaper, and you can keep the rate for up to a year as you establish yourself professionally.

 2. Compare plans and research reviews.

-Fellow yogis are a wealth of knowledge on the best insurance plans and pricing.
-They can alert you when a quote sounds closer to what a director pays for owning a studio than what you should pay for starting out.
+Fellow yogis have a wealth of knowledge on the best insurance plans and pricing.
+They can alert you when a quote sounds closer to what a director pays for owning a studio than you should pay for starting out.

 YTT students and recent graduates should consult their teachers.
 Also, most Yoga Studio Directors are happy to do informational interviews or answer questions if you interview to teach them.